-Holding an adorable, innocent, and defenseless baby, you can’t avoid thinking 2 things: “Look at this adorable, innocent, and defenseless baby,” and, “Don’tdropitdon’tdropitdon’tdropit.”
-But shoot the breeze enough with your fellow parents and you’ll discover lots of them have dropped their babies, which they’ll usually admit while saying something like, “He’s fine — they’re really tough, you know.”
-Since that’s not exactly reassuring, and since there’s an apparently high likelihood that you might drop your baby at some point, you need to know when it’s appropriate to freak out and if you just physically or emotionally scarred the kid for life.
+Holding an adorable, innocent, and defenseless baby, you can’t avoid thinking two things: “Look at this adorable, innocent, and defenseless baby” and “Don’tdropitdon’tdropitdon’tdropit.”
+But shoot the breeze enough with your fellow parents and you’ll discover lots of them have dropped their babies, which they’ll usually admit while saying something like, “He’s fine, thank goodness,” which isn’t exactly reassuring.
+Given the high probability that you might drop your baby at some point, it’s helpful to get a jump on the drop and know whether or not to freak out.

-That’s according to nationally renowned parenting expert, Dr. Jen Trachtenberg, a member of Fatherly’s expert advisory panel and a Fellow of the American Academy of Pediatrics.
-Whatever you’re terrified of doing, you can bet Dr. Jen has already dealt with some other parent who just did.
-And, much like you will be, that kid is probably fine.
-They’re really tough, you know.
+That’s according to nationally renowned parenting expert, Dr. Jen Trachtenberg, a Fellow of the American Academy of Pediatrics.
+No matter what you’re terrified of doing, you can bet Dr. Trachtenberg has already dealt with some other parent who just did it.
+And, in most cases, the kid involved is fine.

 When Falls Occur

 The 3 most common drop scenarios in Dr.Trachtenberg’s 20 years on the job are rolling off a bed, rolling off a changing table, or rolling off an exhausted parent.
 In other words, when you’re multitasking, rushing, or tired, you’re much more likely to lose your grip — literally and figuratively.

 How To Prevent Them